 Retail Farm Market School

 Tremendous growth is occurring in the retail produce industry.
-Customers today are health-conscious, and are buying more produce than ever before.
+Customers today are health-conscious and buying more produce than ever before.
 They want to shop at markets and farm stands where they can find high-quality fresh products and well-informed produce professionals.

-In this course, you will learn about the many facets of being a retail farm market professional, including how to keep produce in peak condition for as long as possible, how to display it well, and thus how to build the profitability of the market.
-You will learn best practices for food preparation and handling, merchandising and market signs, customer service, ordering, and receiving.
-What you will learn will help set you apart from other vendors and get more of your products into consumers' hands.
+In this asynchronous, self-paced course, you will learn about the many facets of being a retail farm market professional, including how to keep produce in peak condition for as long as possible, how to display it well, and thus how to build the profitability of the market.

 - New farm market employees (roadside stands, farmers' market vendors)

 - Experienced farm market employees

 - People interested in becoming a farm market employee

 - Produce science

 - Product care, handling and environmental control practices